coil pack

 1. Can-Type Ignition Coil And Distributor Coil

 If your car was made before 1990, chances are this is the type of coil that you have.
-Called can-type because of their cylindrical shape, the can-type ignition coil connects to your spark plugs and transfers electricity via high voltage or HT cables and the distributor.
+Called can-type because of its cylindrical shape, the can-type ignition coil connects to your spark plugs and transfers electricity via high voltage or HT cables and the distributor.
 Older versions would have been filled with oil which acts as an insulator and a coolant.
 However, most of them have a dry insulation design.

-Can-type is largely similar to distributor coils as they distribute the high voltage power from one coil to all the spark plugs.
-In principle, distributor coils are similar to can-type as they both distribute high voltage power from one coil to multiple spark plugs.
-The difference is that in a distributor coil they are mechanically driven.
+Can-type is largely similar to distributor coils as they distribute the high-voltage power from one coil to all the spark plugs.
+In principle, distributor coils are similar to can-type as they both distribute high-voltage power from one coil to multiple spark plugs.
+The difference is that in a distributor coil, they are mechanically driven.

 2. Ignition Block Coil